Service & Social Justice

 St. Patrick's Church and Day School work closely together to support our partner church and school in Haiti, St. Etienne.
 A beloved school fundraiser called Hoops for Haiti and a sale of Haitian art, along with other shared initiatives, raise funds.
 Our deep commitment to the St. Patrick's-St. Etienne partnership has grown over nearly four decades.

 The Community Service Clubs are a backbone of the annual Gifts for Good, St. Patrick's alternative holiday gift fair.
 Founded in 2006, the fair reflects St. Patrick’s commitment to serving local and global communities.
 Students, teachers, and parents work together, in the true spirit of the holidays, to offer token gifts in exchange for donations to organizations or causes that are important to them.
-This year’s event was held Saturday, December 3, in the Gymnasium and Performance Center.
-Donations supported many organizations promoting the greater good, including Pristine Seas, D.C.
-Hunger Solutions, Covenant House, World Wildlife Fund, and a wide range of other social interests.
+This year’s 2018 event will be held Saturday, December 1, in the Gymnasium and Performance Center.
+Donations will support many organizations promoting the greater good, including No Kid Hungry, DC Central Kitchen, Shalom Farms, Meals on Wheels, Heifer International and a wide range of other social interests.

 These and similar experiences cultivate in our students, and across all members of our community, looking beyond our own needs, taking thoughtful, positive action to improve our world, and habits of service.